Fell (comics): Story

 Homicide detective Richard Fell is transferred from his old post across the bridge to Snowtown, a city rife with urban decay of America's worst inner cities and the poverty of a third-world country.
 At one point described as a "feral city," Snowtown's denizens are generally desperate, hostile, or both.
 Violence is commonplace, with whole chunks of the city devoid of proper utilities, services and basic amenities.
 So hopeless is the city that the citizenry have begun spraypainting giant S's that have been crossed out as a form of protective magic, in the hopes that Snowtown will not harm what has been labelled as its own.
 Having joined the "three and a half detectives" in the entirety of Snowtown (one having no legs), Fell is determined to do all he can to better the city in many ways.
 He takes calls on his time off, he ignores a lack of a warrant for the sake of a little girl and he pushes through efforts to hire more precinct employees.
 He is noted by his powers of observation and deduction (a salute to Sherlock Holmes) and his ever-present digital camera.

 Snowtown is not without its share of mysteries, including its location, which is near a body of water somewhere.
 According to Lt.
 Beard, it is "miles from anywhere, [and] colder than Eskimo nipples."
 Also unclear are the reasons for Fell's transfer though it involves an injured partner with recurring memory loss.
 Fell's city setting is anonymous with Snowtown obviously being a mixture of many downtown areas.

 Richard meets the owner of a bar, Mayko, who is a young woman of Vietnamese descent.
 While Richard is spending an evening at her apartment, Mayko brands him while she is drunk and under the influence of painkillers, burning the Snowtown emblem into his neck.
 Later she and Richard make up and start spending more time together.

 An interesting minor character seen in passing throughout the series is the nun.
 She appears as a short, somewhat heavyset nun in a habit, wearing a Richard Nixon mask and having black eyes with tiny white pupils.
 Thus far, the nun has been seen buying ice cream, purchasing a handgun, hiring the services of a prostitute, and apparently robbing a beggar.
 Richard's thought on his second sighting of the nun: "I need to think of something to arrest her for."
 Ellis has yet to indicate the nun's place in the grand scheme of Snowtown, but indicates she is getting "more dangerous" at the end of an issue, referring to her purchasing a gun in the next issue.

 Collected editions

-Issues are being collected in trade paperbacks as the series continues with the first out in April 2007.
+A trade paperback collecting the first eight issues appeared in April 2007.